Lauren Cox (swimmer)

 Lauren Cox (born 27 November 2001) is an English international swimmer.
 She has represented England at the Commonwealth Games.

 Biography

 Cox educated at Loughborough University won two medals including the gold medal in the 50 metres backstroke event, at the 2022 British Swimming Championships.

 In 2022, she was selected for the 2022 Commonwealth Games in Birmingham where she competed in two events; the women's 50 metres backstroke, finishing in 4th place and the women's 100 metres backstroke, finishing in 5th place.

+In 2023, she won the gold medal at the 2023 British Swimming Championships in the 50 metres backstroke.
+It was the second time that she had won the 50 metres title.

+In 2025, Cox successfully won her third consecutive 50 metres backstroke title at the 2025 Aquatics GB Swimming Championships and earned selection for the 2025 World Aquatics Championships in Singapore.
+Subsequently at the World Championships, she reached the final of the 50 metres backstroke.